hemashushu/ason-rs/README.md

 # XiaoXuan Script Object Notation

-_XiaoXuan Script Object Notation_ (_ASON_) is a data format designed to be easy for humans to read and write. it is similar to _JSON_, but with some key differences. _ASON_ is primarily used as a configuration file for applications, but it can also be used as a data transfer format.
+_XiaoXuan Script Object Notation_ (_ASON_) is a data format designed to be easy for humans to read and write. it is similar to _JSON_, but with many improvements and enhancements. _ASON_ is mainly used as a configuration file for applications, but can also be used for data transmission.

 **Features**

-- Compatible with most of the syntax of _JSON_ and _JSON5_.
-  If you are already familiar with _JSON_, you can read and write _ASON_ without having to learning anything new.
+- **Compatible with most of the syntax of _JSON_ and _JSON5_.** If you are already familiar with _JSON_, you may not need to learn anything new to read and write _ASON_.
-- Simple, rigorous and consistent.
-  _ASON_ improves and ehances _JSON_.
-For example, _ASON_ numbers have data types, support comments, key names do not require double quotes, `Boolean`, `Date` and `Tuple` types are added.
-In addition, the `null` value that often causes ambiguity is removed.
+- **Simple, rigorous and consistent syntax.** The syntax style of _ASON_ is close to that of programming languages.
+For example, numbers have data types, multiple types comments and strings are supported, key names do not require double quotes, and so on.
+These features make it easy for users to write accurate ASON documents, and are also beneficial for modification and maintenance.

 **Table of Content**